- Download our Shanghai Schools Guide

 Most people are sent to Shanghai for work, and many companies offer to cover housing each month, provide a driver or food reimbursements.
 Being paid in a different currency may also mean being able to afford many more commodities than the locals.

 - CON: Language and ideological barriers

-It may be quite frustrating to have to deal with the language barrier, but there are also often bilingual employees to assist with this.
-In some businesses, having personal relationships may be beneficial, and one may see instances of nepotism or someone pulling strings.
+It can be quite frustrating to deal with the language barrier in the workplace and aspects of business culture may also be difficult to understand, but there are also often bilingual employees to assist with this.
+In some businesses, having personal relationships may be beneficial, but one may see instances of nepotism or someone pulling strings.

 Culture shock in Shanghai

 Many expat families have full-time drivers and ayis.
 Ayis are like maids who often cook, clean and babysit.
 There may be varying viewpoints of this aspect of life here.

 Expat communities in Shanghai are usually quite welcoming and it's possible to even make friends with local Chinese neighbours.
 While the Chinese don’t habitually smile at strangers, foreigners are generally treated with respect.